2022 Late Model Rules

-By engaging in competition at SMS, you hereby agree to have read the 2021 NASCAR Weekly Racing Series rulebook, The 2021 SMS General rulebook and the 2021 SMS Late Model rulebook.
+By engaging in competition at SMS, you hereby agree to have read the 2022 NASCAR Weekly Racing Series rulebook, The 2022 SMS General rulebook and the 2022 SMS Late Model rulebook.
 You may not compete without a roof, hood, trunk lid, windshield, bumpers, fenders, quarter panels, air cleaner or mufflers.

 DRIVER ELIGIBILITY – All SMS Late Model drivers must have a Stafford Late Model driver’s license.
 Drivers must be minimum 16 years of age.
-Drivers competing in the Late Model division at SMS will not be permitted in the Street Stock, Limited Late Model, or SK Light Modified divisions on the same event date.
-Drivers must be minimum 16 years of age.
+Drivers competing in the Late Model division may cross-compete in the SK Modified division only.

-20G- 1 COMPETING CHASSIS- American made chassis with a minimum of 108” wheelbase as factory listed for that year and model.
-No Firebirds, Camaros, Mustangs or two passenger sports cars.
-No convertibles, station wagons, or using of their frames for other models.
-Body may be different from frame and engine but engine and frame parts must be from the same corporate line (i.e. GM, Ford, Chrysler).
+20G- 1 COMPETING CHASSIS- American made full-frame car with a minimum of 108” wheelbase as factory listed for that year and model.
+Firebirds, Camaros, Mustangs, convertibles, station wagons or two passenger sports cars are not permitted.
+Body may be different from frame and engine, but engine and frame parts must be from the same corporate line (i.e. GM, Ford, Chrysler).
 If you are in doubt about the eligibility of a make or model, check before you build it.

 20G – 1.3 APPROVED COMPETITION MODELS-

 Please note that the Five Star gen 6 body and the AR Gen 6 re-skin body (individual panels or complete body kits) are not approved for use in 2022.